cdgco/VestaWebInterface/README.md

 1. Download and extract the latest release to a web server (Does not have to be running VestaCP).
 2. Chmod 'includes' folder to 777 (`chmod 777 includes`).
-3. Run the command `bash <(curl -s -L https://git.io/vbjOd)` on your vesta server to install the backend files.
+3. Run the command `bash <(curl https://cdgco.github.io/backend)` on your vesta server to install the backend files.
 4. Visit the url of the web directory to complete configuration.
 5. Chmod 'includes' folder to 755 (`chmod 755 includes`) after configuration is complete.